bhavinbdoshi/Om.Orchard.SocialMetaTags/README.md

 Version 1.8 is available on Orchard.1.8.Version Branch (Stable)

-Version 1.9 is available on Orchard.1.8.Version Branch (Stable)
+Version 1.9 is available on Orchard.1.9.Version Branch (Stable)

+Version 1.10 is available on Orchard.1.10.Version Branch (Stable)

 Social Meta Tags - Orchard CMS Module
 =========